 If a foreign government, or an entity associated with a foreign government, is involved in a FIRB applicant (including owning a portion of the applicant, or one of the applicant’s parent companies), the applicant may be deemed to be a foreign government investor, with special rules applying.

-As a general rule, acquisitions of interests in mining or production tenements by foreign persons require FIRB approval regardless of value, except for acquisitions by foreign persons from the United States, New Zealand and Chile, for which the monetary threshold is $1,094 million.
+As a general rule, acquisitions of interests in mining or production tenements by foreign persons require FIRB approval regardless of value, except for in certain circumstances acquisitions by foreign persons from the United States, New Zealand and Chile, for which the monetary threshold is $1,154 million.

 Acquisitions of interests in the land underlying mining, production or exploration tenements may need approval depending on the nature of that underlying land.